 With a Platform Services Controller appliance deployed as part of a vCenter Server installation, either integrated as part of the vCSA or as a separate PSC appliance, you can easily join the PSC to an Active Directory domain using the Web Client.

 When you’ve deployed the PSC as the single sign on layer of a distributed vRealize Automation deployment, you don’t have the vSphere Web Client to configure it in the same way.
-This means that you can’t add an integrated Active Directory identity source to the default tenant, either using the PSC machine account or an SPN for Kerberos.

 Note: This falls under the “I don’t think this is supported” category – use this method at your own peril!